-(Writing Standards, Text Types & Purposes, Strands 1-3 and Production & Distribution of Writing, Strands 4-6) (Reading Standards, Key Ideas & Details, Strands 1-3, Craft & Structure, Strands 4, Integration of Knowledge & Ideas, Strands 7-9)
+(Writing Standards, Text Types & Purposes, Strands 1-3 and Production & Distribution of Writing, Strands 4-6) (Reading Standards, Key Ideas & Details, Strands 1-3, Craft & Structure, Strands 4-6, and Integration of Knowledge & Ideas, Strands 7-9)

-Use the following questions and writing activities to help students practice active reading and personalize their responses to the book.
+Use the following questions and writing activities to help students practice active reading and make personal connections to the book.
 Suggest that students respond in reader's response journals, essays, or oral discussion.
 You may also want to set aside time for students to share and discuss their written work.

-- Imagine you are one of the first scientists to realize how endangered the Puerto Rican parrots are and you need to enlist help from the United States and Puerto Rican governments.
+- 1. Imagine you are one of the first scientists to realize how endangered the Puerto Rican parrots are and you need to enlist help from the United States and Puerto Rican governments.
 Write a letter, from the point of view of a scientist, asking for help.
-How will you persuade the governments to set up an aviary for the parrots?
+How will you persuade the United States and Puerto Rican governments to set up an aviary for the parrots?
 What will you do to help the parrots?
-What will happen if you do not help the parrots as soon as possible? - 2.
+What will happen if you don't help the parrots as soon as possible? - 2.
 If you were a journalist on a Puerto Rican news show, what could you say to the citizens of the island to get them to stop cutting down the forests for farmland?
-Write a speech addressing: What can people do to make a living instead?
+What can people do to make a living instead?
 What can you say to get citizens to help the birds and their habitats?
-How could helping the birds also help the people?

-- 3. How would you define the word respectful?
+How could helping the birds also help the people? - 3.
+How would you define the word respectful?
 Who do you think is respectful in your life and why?
 Do you think the scientists working for the PRPRP are respectful?
 Why or why not?
 Do you think humans should be respectful to nature?
 Why or why not?
-What are some ways humans can show respect to nature? - 4.
-Which parts of the book do you connect to the most?
+What can humans do to show respect toward nature? - 4.
+Which parts of the book did you connect to the most?
+Which parts of the book did you connect to the least?
 Why?
 What memory can you share of a science project in class or of a scientist helping you in some way? - 5.
 Describe a time you or someone you know took care of the environment.
 What was causing harm and how did you or the other person solve that problem?
 What advice would you give to improve how your school affects the environment?
 What can people do at home to help take care of the environment? - 6.
 If you were offered a job as a scientist at one of the Puerto Rican parrot aviaries, would you take it?
 Why or why not?
 What skills would you need to be successful there? - 7.
 Earth Day is celebrated each year on April 22.
 It is a day on which events are held worldwide to demonstrate support for environmental protection.
-What parts of Parrots Over Puerto Rico make this book a leading example for an Earth Day read aloud?
+What parts of Parrots Over Puerto Rico make this book a leading example for an Earth Day read aloud? - 8.
+Would you recommend this book to a friend?
+Why or why not?
+Describe what makes this an interesting book or what you would do to improve it.

-ELL/ESL Teaching Strategies
+ELL Teaching Activities

-(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3 and Presentation of Knowledge & Ideas, Strands 4-6) (Language Standards, Vocabulary Acquisition & Use, Strands 4-6)
+(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3 and Presentation of Knowledge & Ideas, Strands 4-6)

+(Language Standards, Vocabulary Acquisition & Use, Strands 4-6)